AI-Driven, Post-Quantum Data Privacy

 Recordings will be available exclusively to ILP members.
 To learn more about becoming a member, click here.

-As artificial intelligence reshapes financial services and quantum computing looms on the horizon, financial institutions face a double bind: how to extract insight from sensitive data while ensuring it remains secure, compliant, and future-proof.
+As artificial intelligence reshapes industries and quantum computing looms on the horizon, companies face a critical challenge: extracting insights from sensitive data while ensuring it remains secure, compliant, and future-ready.
 A powerful new frontier is emerging, where AI converges with post-quantum cryptography, fully homomorphic encryption (FHE), and zero-knowledge proofs to enable secure, high-value collaboration across organizations and borders.

-In this webinar, we highlight breakthrough work at this convergence point, featuring a research collaboration between MIT researcher Daniel Aronoff and SCBX, one of Southeast Asia’s most innovative and tech-forward financial institutions.
-They are joined by MIT cryptography expert and co-inventor of Zcash, Madars Virza, to unpack the technologies making this shift possible.
+This webinar highlights breakthrough work at this convergence point, featuring a research collaboration between MIT researcher Daniel Aronoff and SCBX, one of Southeast Asia’s most innovative, tech-forward financial institutions.
+They will be joined by MIT cryptography expert and Zcash co-inventor Madars Virza, who will unpack the technologies making this shift possible.

-You’ll also hear firsthand from SCBX leaders Nut Chukamphaeng and Tutanon Sinthuprasith, who will share how their organization is applying these advanced tools to enable collaborative, AI-powered credit scoring while meeting the highest standards of security and privacy.
+You will also hear directly from SCBX leaders Nut Chukamphaeng and Tutanon Sinthuprasith, who will share how their organization is applying these advanced tools to enable collaborative, AI-driven credit scoring while meeting the highest standards of security and privacy.
 The session will feature insights from their recent research paper:

 “An AI-Driven Post-Quantum Cryptographically Secure Workflow for Collaborative Credit Scoring.”

-The hour concludes with lightning talks from two emerging MIT-connected startups, each offering bold new solutions for secure data collaboration and encrypted computation, technologies with game-changing potential for global finance.
+The hour will conclude with lightning talks from two emerging MIT-connected startups, each presenting bold new solutions for secure data collaboration and encrypted computation—technologies with game-changing potential.

-This session is designed for innovation executives, security strategists, and technology leaders preparing their institutions for the post-quantum, AI-powered era.
+This session is designed for innovation executives, security strategists, and technology leaders preparing their institutions for the AI-powered, post-quantum era.

 Registration Fee: ILP Member: Complimentary General Public: $250 Current MIT Faculty/Staff/Student: Complimentary